cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~

 An occurrence indicator modifies the group given to its right by
-requiring the group to match the sequence given for a certain number
+requiring the group to match the sequence to be matched exactly for a
-of times (see {{occurrence}}) in sequence.
+certain number of times (see {{occurrence}}) in sequence, i.e. it acts
+as a (possibly infinite) group choice that contains choices with the
+group repeated each of the occurrences times.

 The rest of the ABNF describes syntax for value notation that should
 be familiar from programming languages, with the possible exception of